 We expect the closing of the concurrent private placement to occur immediately after the closing of the offering made hereby, but the closing of this offering is not contingent on the closing of the concurrent private placement.
-The investors in the concurrent private placement may, as described in "Concurrent Private Placement," have the option not to purchase shares in specified circumstances.
-We estimate that, if no shares were to be purchased in the concurrent private placement, we would receive net proceeds from this offering of \$13.6 million, assuming an initial public offering price of \$8.50 per share, the midpoint of the initial public offering price range reflected on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and offering expenses.
-If the underwriters' option to purchase additional shares in this offering were exercised in full, we estimate that our net proceeds of this offering would be \$15.9 million.
+We estimate that, if no shares were to be purchased in the concurrent private placement, we would receive net proceeds from this offering of \$8.2 million, after deducting underwriting discounts and commissions and estimated offering expenses.
+If the underwriters' option to purchase additional shares in this offering were exercised in full, we estimate that our net proceeds of this offering would be \$9.7 million.